Podcast: Play in new window

 Thinking of using mobile GPS to find your friends on your new smartphone?
 Think again.
-The global positioning system (GPS) is under strain just as mobile device consumers, the military and businesses are demanding greater accuracy and reliability.
-GPS also has a direct impact of location-based services development.
+The global positioning system (GPS) is under strain.
+Why?
+Mobile device consumers, the military, and businesses demand greater accuracy and reliability.
+GPS also has a direct impact on location-based services.

 In 2009, the U.S. House of representatives asked the GAO (Government Accounting Office) to study how long GPS service would last.
-Its report concluded that the Air Force, responsible for maintaining 24 GPS satellites in lower orbit around the Earth, is struggling to maintain service levels.
+Its report concluded that the Air Force, responsible for maintaining 24 GPS satellites is struggling to maintain service levels.

 Starting in 2010 until the end of FY 2014, military and civilian users may experience service level drops approaching 80% of capacity.
 The timing is bad.
 Four out of five mobile phones, according to the NPD group in the 4th quarter of 2009, had GPS capabilities.